nate-xyz/chess-cli/README.md

 - [ ] oauth
   - [x] get oauth working ✓
   - [ ] check if token is expired and get new one if so
+  - [ ] check if already logged in
 - [ ] api
   - [ ] get lichess requests working? wip
+    - [ ] sometimes flips requested color?
     - [x] get profile info ✓
     - [x] get challenges
     - [ ] make challenges